UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 fill in any unknowns with default values (often with `00:00:00` for time, if only the date was provided).

-To obtain the month\_name, day, or hour from the Timestamp, we can use the same nouns in the previous slide without `.ts.`:
+To obtain the month name, day, or hour from the Timestamp, we can use the same nouns in the previous slide without `.dt.`:

 ``` python
 timestamp_ex.month_name()